Electronic signature use

 • Technology Needs: Both parties need access to the right tools to sign electronically.

 • Exclusions: Some documents, like wills and powers of attorney, cannot be signed electronically under New Zealand law.
+It is also strongly recommended that separation and relationship property agreements be signed in person unless there are exceptional circumstances.

 Making the Most of Electronic Signatures